vberlier/settlements/README.md

 **:warning: Disclaimer :warning:**

 This is a proof-of-concept.
-The generator is far from optimized, lacks a lot of features, and you definitely don't want to see the code...
+The generator is far from optimized and lacks a lot of features.
+The code is also... really bad.
+Try not to look in there for too long :grimacing:

 ---